Michael Peraza: Animation

 Directly after CalArts, Peraza accepted a full-time career in Walt Disney Feature Animation, where he worked alongside Disney's Nine Old Men, including Marc Davis, Ollie Johnston, Milt Kahl, Ward Kimball, Eric Larson, John Lounsbery, Wolfgang Reitherman and Frank Thomas.
-While working for Disney Features, he became known for his advanced integration of computer animation. and designing multilane shots for The Fox and the Hound.
+While working for Disney Features, he became known for his advanced integration of computer animation. and designing multiplane shots for The Fox and the Hound.
 Afterward, he went on to contribute to animated Disney films, including The Little Mermaid, The Great Mouse Detective, Beauty and the Beast, Mickey's Christmas Carol, Aladdin and Who Framed Roger Rabbit as well as visual development for live-action movies such as Watcher in the Woods, Tron and Return to Oz.
 When approached by Ken Anderson, Peraza helped start the new Disney Television Animation unit.
 There he started the CGI animation department while developing Disney afternoon shows, including DuckTales, Darkwing Duck and TaleSpin, as well as creating the character Max Goof, and the series Goof Troop, which were adapted for the animated films A Goofy Movie and An Extremely Goofy Movie.
 During the pre-production of DuckTales, Carl Barks called Peraza "the Fourth Duckman."
 After transferring to Disney Direct to Video, Peraza worked as art director and conceptual artist for the production of sequels, including Jungle Book 2, Tarzan 2 and Return to Never Land.

 Peraza has also worked on projects for Miramax, Fox Features and Don Bluth Entertainment, where he worked as art director for Anastasia.
 The movie about the Russian princess was praised for the execution of advanced computer graphics of the time.
 During its premiere, Disney re-released The Little Mermaid in theaters, making Peraza one of few art directors who had two films out in theaters at the same time.